-- (1) The grounds for rejecting an IRDA are the grounds set out in sections 39 to 44 of the Act, as affected by subregulation (2). - (2) Sections 39 to 44 apply in relation to an IRDA as if: - (a) a reference in those sections: - (i) to an application for the registration of a trade mark were a reference to the IRDA; and - (ii) to an applicant were a reference to the holder of the IRDA; and - (b) the reference in paragraph 41 (6) (a) to the filing date in respect of an application were a reference to the date of international registration or the date of recording, as applicable, in respect of the IRDA; and - (c) each reference in subparagraphs 44 (1) (a) (i) and (2) (a) (i) to a trade mark registered by another person included a protected international trade mark held by another person; and - (d) each reference in subparagraphs 44 (1) (a) (ii) and (2) (a) (ii) to a trade mark whose registration is being sought by another person included a trade mark in respect of which the extension of protection to Australia is being sought by another person.
+- (1) The grounds for rejecting an IRDA are the grounds set out in sections 39 to 44 of the Act, as affected by subregulation (2). - (2) Sections 39 to 44 apply in relation to an IRDA as if: - (a) a reference in those sections: - (i) to an application for the registration of a trade mark were a reference to the IRDA; and - (ii) to an applicant were a reference to the holder of the IRDA; and - (b) the reference in paragraph 41(3)(b) to the filing date in respect of an application were a reference to the date of international registration or the date of recording, as applicable, in respect of the IRDA; and - (c) each reference in subparagraphs 44(1)(a)(i) and (2)(a)(i) to a trade mark registered by another person included a protected international trade mark held by another person; and - (d) each reference in subparagraphs 44(1)(a)(ii) and (2)(a)(ii) to a trade mark whose registration is being sought by another person included a trade mark in respect of which the extension of protection to Australia is being sought by another person. - (3) The ground set out in section 177 of the Act is a ground for rejecting an IRDA that is for a certification trade mark.

-Subdivision 3 Opposition to IRDA
+Subdivision C-Opposition to IRDA